 It starts the night before

 First things first: Is your child getting enough sleep?
 Mornings are bound to be harder if kids are over-tired.
 Kids ages 3 to 5 need about 10 to 13 hours of sleep per night; it’s 9 to 11 hours per night for kids 6 to 13, and for teenagers it’s 8 to 10 hours per night.
 A sleepy kid of any age won’t function at his best, so work backwards from your fixed morning deadline (school start, daycare drop-off, work arrival) to determine when lights-out should happen.
 If sleep quality is an issue, curb even trace amounts of afternoon or evening caffeine like chocolate, soda, chocolate milk, hot chocolate, and tea, and ban TV and video games before bed.
-Make sure older kids aren’t up late texting, talking on the phone, or using social networking sites, and if they are, institute a “no phones after 10 o’clock” (or whatever hour you think is reasonable) rule.
+Make sure older kids aren’t up late texting, talking on the phone, or using social media, and if they are, institute a “no phones after 10 o’clock” (or whatever hour you think is reasonable) rule.

 A nightly list: What tasks can you do the night before?
 There are the usual suspects: Pre-making lunch, choosing the next day’s outfit (down to the shoes and accessories), repacking backpacks for the next day and placing all school items (even coats) by the door.
 But you can take it up a notch, too.
 If your kids can shower at night (depending on their age and what they wear to school), have them sleep in the next day’s outfit.
 “This strategy works well for little people who are slow to get rolling and [who tend to wear comfy t-shirts and shorts/sweats to school],” says mother of two Angel Zobel-Rodriguez.
 Make-ahead breakfasts like yogurt parfaits and breakfast burritos can be put together while you’re making dinner and stashed overnight – and for picky eaters, a sampling of pre-made options can help banish breakfast battles.